ThingSet/thingset.github.io/README.md

 ## Development status

 The protocol specification is still under active development and improved based on experiences made with Libre Solar devices.
-A release of version v1.0 is expected end of 2020.
+A release of version v1.0 is expected end of 2021.

 ## Local deployment for development

+You can contribute by cloning the repository to your private GitHub workspace and sending pull-requests with upates you made.

+The website is built with [VuePress](https://vuepress.vuejs.org/).

- For local deployment of the website install [VuePress v1](https://v1.vuepress.vuejs.org/) and run `yarn docs:dev` in the root directory of this repository.
+For local deployment run the following commands in the root directory of this repository:

+    npm install
+    npm run dev

 Afterwards, you can see the result in your favourite web browser at `http://localhost:8080`.